IslomjonovAbdulazim/zehnly_champ/docs/user.md

 - `user_status` can be: "active", "eliminated", "waiting", or null if not participating
 - `opponent` is only included when user is actively matched in a tournament
 - `wins` and `losses` are 0 when user not in tournament
+- `game_status` can be: "pending", "finished", or "not_started"
+- `current_round` shows the current round number of the championship

 ## Match Results